reevesrs24/mlsec2021/README.md

 <br>
 <br>
 While this method appeared to be fulfilling the requisite technical needs for this method to be viable there was however a fatal flaw that would ultimately lead to scrapping of this technique.
+Displayed below are two images of the `01.html` phishing site.
+One image is of the recreated phishing site using an iframe and the other is the original file displated out of the box.
+The images appear to be identical however when the screenshot images taken via `chrome --headless` are hashed they do not match.
+The `iframe` renders the data in a slighly different manner and thus some minor pertubations can be observed, but not by the human eye.
+Even if this method is off by just 1 pixel this method is no longer viable and must be abandoned.
+So back to the drawing board.
 <br>
 <br>
 <p align="center">